kofigumbs/jedi/README.md

 Solution to the Clover Jedi challenge
 ---
-Main goal of the app is to create an app that allows inter-device coordination and communication.
+Main goal is to create an app that allows inter-device coordination and communication.
 See the rest of the problem description for more details (http://www.github.com/clover/jedi).
 Winner gets a Mac Pro, but *more importantly* an on-site job interview (wink wink)!

 Overview